Scan Science and Technology

 The article focuses on the incorporation of Agricultural Cooperative principles in food hubs.
 Topics discussed include the growth of local food systems due to increase of consumer demand for local foods, the growth of direct marketing channels, and food aggregation ventures.
 Also mentioned are the three Cooperative principles such as the user-owner principle, the user-control principle, and the user-benefits principle.
 INSET: Cooperative Principles.

-Jiang Chen – 3rd expert on this subject based on the ideXlab platform
+Jiang Chen – One of the best experts on this subject based on the ideXlab platform.

 Notice of Retraction: Agricultural Cooperative insurance: Policy advantages & growth routes2011 International Conference on E-Business and E-Government (ICEE), 2011Co-Authors: Xie Wangsong, Jiang ChenAbstract: